"Hemorrhoids on Dogs by Dr. Lianne McLeod" text above a round image of a pug with a cream-colored background.

 Image of dogs outside - read on to learn more about hemorrhoids and other anal sac issues in dogs

-Dogs, on the other hand, do not get hemorrhoids in the same way humans do.
+Dogs do not get hemorrhoids in the same way humans do.
 Instead, they are prone to anal gland problems.
 These glands, also known as anal sacs, are located on either side of a dog's anus.
 They secrete a foul-smelling substance that dogs use for marking territory and identifying each other.
 Problems arise when these glands become impacted, infected, or abscessed, leading to a range of symptoms often mistaken for hemorrhoids.

 Common Anal Sac Problems in Dogs